projectcalico/calico/master/reference/advanced/etcd-secure.md

 specified above will not be recognized by the root user, so the variables must be passed into the Calico command.

-For example, to run `calicoctl node`, you would call something like this:
+For example, to run `calicoctl node run`, you would call something like this:

 ```shell
 sudo ETCD_KEY_FILE=/path/to/client.key \